BenBurnett/simpleini/README.md

 ### Sections and Subsections

 Simple INI supports sections and subsections in the INI file.
 Sections are defined using square brackets, and subsections can be defined using dot notation.
+Sections can contain alphanumeric characters, underscores, and dots, while keys can only contain alphanumeric characters and underscores.

 ```ini
 app_name = MyApp